 - Shining a torch

 However, once the clothes have been rained on, you will need to repeat this process.
-Also, the smell isn’t very pleasant, so it’s not a good long-term solution.
+It’s not a good long-term solution.

 For example, it’s quite common for people to put cooked food or meat trimmings in the compost.
-It’s also quite common for people to feed their pets outside and then leave the dishes out overnight.
+It’s also common for people to feed their pets outside and then leave the dishes out overnight.

 Most cats enjoy going outside, so it would be a shame to keep them inside all the time.
 But it is unsafe to let a cat roam free at night, especially in coyote pup-rearing season between May and August.